sericaia/fiber-reactivelondon-presentation/slides/04-stack-reconciler.md

 <img src="./slides/images/internal-instances.png" class="common" />

 Note: - current implementation of the algorithm;
-- DOM tree is not exposed to the developer;
+- tree is not exposed to the developer;

 ### Stack Reconciler